Australia open to U.S. spy flights from Indian Ocean island

 Cocos Islands could be an alternative to a U.S. base on the British territory of Diego Garcia in the Indian Ocean, which faces an uncertain future beyond its lease which expires in 2016, the Washington Post said.

-Australia is a firm U.S. ally but counts China as its biggest trading partner and is careful not to antagonize it.
+Australia is a firm U.S. ally but counts China as its biggest trading partner and is careful not to antagonise it.

 In November, U.S. President Barack Obama outlined his pivot to Asia and agreement with Canberra for a de-facto base for 2,500 marines near the northern city of Darwin.